progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--There is a bit of a problem — she needs to push the merged work in her `featureB` branch to the `featureBee` branch on the server.
 She can do so by specifying the local branch followed by a colon (:) followed by the remote branch to the `git push` command:-->

 Es gibt jetzt ein kleines Problem.
-Jessica muß die zusammengeführten Änderungen in ihrem `featureB` Branch in den `featureBee` Branch auf dem Server pushen.
+Jessica muss die zusammengeführten Änderungen in ihrem `featureB` Branch in den `featureBee` Branch auf dem Server pushen.
 Das kann sie tun, indem sie sowohl den Namen ihres lokalen Branches als auch des externen Branches angibt, und zwar mit einem Doppelpunkt getrennt:

 	$ git push origin featureB:featureBee
 	...